svaloumas/valet/README.md

 After the tasks have been executed, their results along with the errors (if any) are stored into a repository.

-The service exposes a JSON RestAPI providing CRUD endpoints for the job resource management.
-Configuration uses a single `yaml` file living under the root directory of the project.

 <a name="architecture"/>

 ## Architecture